-Who knew there were volcanoes in Tuscany
+Who knew there were volcanoes in Tuscany, right?

 Volcanoes in Tuscany are one of those well kept secrets.
 Just like sharks on Miami Beach and grizzly bears in the Rocky Mountains.
 The fact that Italy is a volcanically active country is pretty much well known fact - think Pompeii ... more recently Mt.
 Etna, however who knew Italy is the only country containing active volcanoes in all of mainland Europe.
-In fact, Southern Tuscany holds the record for some of the oldest volcanic activity in the Italian peninsula.
+In addition, Southern Tuscany holds the record for some of the oldest volcanic activity in the Italian peninsula.

-It's really no surprise that this area has its share of volcaones and seismic activity because with the Eurasian and African Plates colliding and pushing each other around, they naturally form 'magma,' and other types of underground explosive activity.
+It's really no surprise that this area has its share of volcanoes and seismic activity because with the Eurasian and African Plates colliding and pushing each other around, they naturally form 'magma,' and other types of underground explosive activity.
 But.
 You can continue to plan your vacation here because there has been no recent eruptions in Tuscany.
 The truth is, the Amiata volcano (which also doubles as the tallest mountain in Tuscany) located about 80 km south of Siena dividing the Maremma from Val d'Orcia, is now officially considered extinct.

 But I believe it is a bit too early to consider it dead.

 For a volcano to be labeled “extinct” it must not have had any recent activity and since the last known activity for Amiata was approximately 200,000 – 300,000 years ago (give or take a few thousand years either way), it pretty much qualifies.

 The position and height of Amiata are ideal for those who appreciate a more naturalistic type of vacation and incredible panoramic views.
 The lush forest, rich wildlife and untouched beauty make it an ideal stop for planning outdoor adventures.